Elexy101/smallbot/README.md

 # smallbot
-A smallbot implementation for direct communication, feedback system using CHAT-GPT and JAVA
+A smallbot app implementation for direct communication, feedback system using CHAT-GPT and Android JAVA

 # INSTALLATION GUIDE
 * Android Studio